Pageworks/complex-content/README.md

 # Installation

-CD into the root directory of your Papertrain project within the terminal run the following command:
+CD into the root directory of your Papertrain project and run the following command in the terminal:

 ```script
 chmod +x ./cc-installer.sh && ./cc-installer.sh